rlopez133/mcp/README.md

 This is the MCP Server I used to interact with my automation controller.
 Feel free to copy/paste this into your `ansible.py` file.

+Note: to connect to self-signed SSL, use edit the async client to be https.AsyncClient(verify=False)

 ```
 import os
 import httpx